akg-10/Flappy-Bird/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a simple Flappy Bird using Java

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
+- `bin`: the folder with output class files
-- `lib`: the folder to maintain dependencies
+- `src/assets`: the folder to maintain assets like background image,bird image,etc

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+## How to Run

+- You would need `OpenJDK` to run the java class file
+- Convert `.java` files to `.class` files using `javac` command
+- Then run the .class file using `java` command